ALEPH-QUANTUM/qkd-sim/README.md

 # qkd-sim

-ℵ - QUANTUM is a research-stage quantum software initiative.
+qkd-sim is a lightweight, research-stage simulator for
+Quantum Key Distribution (QKD) protocols.

-Focus: simulation, validation, and reliability of quantum systems.
+It is developed under ℵ - QUANTUM, a quantum software initiative focused on simulation, validation, and reliability of quantum systems.

-It does not build quantum hardware.
+This project is software-only and does **not** simulate quantum hardware, qubits, or physical quantum devices.

+---

+## Purpose

-Quantum Key Distribution protocol simulator for research and education.
+Quantum Key Distribution protocols are conceptually simple but operationally fragile.

-This project implements software simulations of quantum key distribution protocols with configurable noise, eavesdropping attacks, and post-processing.

-Currently supported:
+`qkd-sim` provides a **clean, readable reference implementation** of core QKD concepts suitable for:

+- research exploration
+- education
+- protocol comparison
+- higher-level system modeling

+The simulator models abstract quantum channels and protocol behavior rather than device-level physics.

+---

+## Scope

+`qkd-sim` focuses on:

+- QKD protocol logic
+- abstract channel noise effects
+- eavesdropping strategies
+- classical post-processing stages

+It explicitly excludes:

+- quantum hardware simulation
+- qubit-level physical modeling
+- device-specific effects

+---

+## Supported Protocols

+**In progress**
-- BB84 (in progress)
+- BB84

-Planned:
+**Planned**
 - E91
-- Channel noise models
+- configurable channel noise models
-- Intercept-resend attack
+- intercept–resend attack
-- Error correction
+- error correction
-- Privacy amplification
+- privacy amplification

+---

-## Architecture
+## Architecture Overview

 qkd/
+--> protocols/ # QKD protocol implementations
-  protocols/    -> QKD protocols channel.py    -> quantum channel models
+--> channel.py # Abstract quantum channel models
-  attacks.py    -> eavesdropper models
+--> attacks.py # Eavesdropper models
-  reconciliation.py -> error correction
+--> reconciliation.py # Error correction
-  privacy.py   -> privacy amplification
+--> privacy.py # Privacy amplification

-## Goal

-Provide a clean, readable reference implementation of core QKD concepts.

-_qkd-sim is a lightweight simulator for quantum key distribution missions, designed to generate mission-state scenarios and serve as autonomy input.
-It does NOT simulate quantum hardware - it models abstract channels and mission behavior relevant to ℵ - QUANTUM autonomy logic.
+The architecture is intentionally modular to support experimentation, analysis, and future extensions.

+---

+## Relationship to Autonomy & Systems Research

+Simulation outputs from `qkd-sim` can be used to generate **protocol-level behavior and reliability indicators**.

+These outputs may serve as inputs to higher-level decision logic (e.g. mission or system autonomy research).

+This connection is conceptual, not operational or flight-related.

+---

-ℵ - QUANTUM develops focused quantum software and simulation tools.
-Some of this research may later inform space systems via ℵ - SYSTEMS._
+## Relationship Between ℵ - QUANTUM and ℵ - SYSTEMS

-ℵ - QUANTUM explores quantum computing foundations;
+- **ℵ - QUANTUM** explores quantum computing and communication foundations through focused software and simulation tools.
-ℵ - SYSTEMS applies selected results to space missions.
+- **ℵ - SYSTEMS** applies selected results to space mission and autonomy contexts.

+The two initiatives are related but distinct in scope.

+---

+## Status

+Researchstage.

+Interfaces, structure, and supported protocols may evolve.
+The project prioritizes clarity and correctness over performance or completeness.